fabacab/multisite-directory/readme.txt

 After [installing](https://wordpress.org/plugins/multisite-directory/installation/) the plugin, you'll want to:

-1. As a Super Admin, go to My Sites &rarr; Network Admin &rarr Sites.
+1. As a Super Admin, go to My Sites &rarr; Network Admin &rarr; Sites.
 Notice the new "Categories" link on the sidebar.
 1. Create some categories!
 If the category relates to a location (maybe it's a site for a regional chapter of your organization?), be sure to click the map to geotag it.
 1. Click on "Sites," immediately above "Categories."
 These pages are the individual directory entries, *not* the blogs.
 Categorize these pages as you would regular WordPress Pages to organize your Site Directory.
 1. Go any site's Appearance &rarr; Widgets screen, and add a "Network Directory Widget" to a widget area.